 How much does it cost and where to book the canyon swing?

 Prices for the Nevis Swing and Shotover Canyon Swing are similar and start at ca. NZ$ 250/person.
 Both companies offer combo deals or tandem deals.
 You can book directly with either of the companies on their websites.

 6. Jet Boat Ride

-Originally developed by Mr Bill Hamilton back in the ’50s to allow local farmers move freely around their huge sheep stations on the shallow New Zealand rivers, jet boating quickly became one of the most sought after adventure activities amongst tourists in Queenstown.
+Originally developed by Mr. Bill Hamilton back in the ’50s to allow local farmers to move freely around their huge sheep stations on the shallow New Zealand rivers, jet boating quickly became one of the most sought-after adventure activities amongst tourists in Queenstown.